 We arrived at Abraham’s new hostel in Eilat bang on time for our departure.
 The rep clearly thought we were going to be late, looking mildly disapproving at our total promptness.
 We met our fellow adventurers, a lovely older couple from Europe and climbed straight onto the Abraham Tours minibus.

-The rep talked us through the border procedures and gave everyone a sheet detailing it all for our reference.
-We were surprised that she wasn’t coming along for the ride but figured we would meet our guide in Egypt so didn’t dwell on it as we pulled away and drove south towards the border.
+The rep talked us through the border procedures and gave everyone a sheet of paper detailing it all for our reference.
+We were surprised that she wasn’t coming along for the ride but figured we would meet our guide in Egypt.
+So we didn’t dwell on it as we pulled away and drove south towards the border.

 TOP TIP: Check local customs regulations, we had to leave our drone at our hostel in Eilat to ensure it wasn’t confiscated on the way into Egypt.